+These are just a few examples of the exciting projects and initiatives we are pioneering around the world.
 Our performance is due in no small part to the expertise and operational excellence of our executive leadership team.
 Compensation for our executives is linked to achieving goals that create sustainable share owner value, and that are aligned with our long-term strategic plan.
+We invite you to read more about our approach to executive compensation, as well as ATCO's 2023 performance and awards, starting on Page 51 in the accompanying management proxy circular.